MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 | Symantec | Windows and Linux |
 | Sophos |  Windows and Linux |

-### Identify which endpoint detection and response solution is enabled on a VM

-Defender for Cloud has the ability to tell you if you have a [supported endpoint detection and response solution](#supported-solutions-and-platforms) enabled on your virtual machines (VM) and which one it is.
+## Identify enabled EDR solutions

-**To identify which solution is enabled on a VM**:
+To identify which solution is enabled on a VM:

 1. Sign in to the [Azure portal](https://portal.azure.com).